vicharak-in/shrike/examples/led_reaction_timer/README.md

 - The FPGA runs a **32-bit free-running counter** that increments every clock cycle.
 - On a rising edge from the MCU trigger pin, the counter value seeds a **32-bit LFSR** (taps: 31, 21, 1, 0).
-> An lfsr work by shifting bits down a line, taking specific bit positions (called taps), XORing them together, and giving feedback to the first bit
+> An LFSR work by shifting bits down a line, taking specific bit positions (called taps), XORing them together, and giving feedback to the first bit
 - When `i_trigger` is pressed, a rising-edge detector captures the counter's exact state.
 - The LFSR output modulo 275,000,000 gives a pseudo-random delay in the range **0–5.5 seconds**.
 - The MCU pulses the trigger pin to start each round, waits for the LED signal pin to go high, then timestamps the user's Enter keypress and prints the reaction time in milliseconds.